 Malaria in infants

-Newborns and infants less than 12 months of age are one of most vulnerable groups affected by malaria.
-During pregnancy, malaria infection in the mother cause low birth weight and result in infant death.
+Newborns and infants less than 12 months of age are one of most the vulnerable groups affected by malaria.
+During pregnancy, malaria infection in the mother can cause low birth weight and result in infant death.

 P. vivax malaria, traditionally viewed as a relatively benign form of the disease, can also be a major cause of morbidity and mortality, particularly in infants and young children.
 Some studies report that a high proportion of severe malaria episodes may be caused by P. vivax in this age group.